THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Kids will also love the fact that they can choose from a variety of ice creams and toppings.
 Cookies for breakfast are also very popular!

 The cost of Goofy’s Kitchen breakfast buffet is $39 per adult and $23 per child.

 The Plaza Inn Breakfast with Minnie and Friends is the only option which is located inside Disneyland park.

 We think that Plaza Inn is the best place for character interactions.
-It is different to the other locations.
+It is different from the other locations.
 You are guaranteed to see Minnie.
-You will meet her when you check in.
+You will meet her when you check-in.

 However, when we have visited Plaza Inn there has always been a great collection of different characters.

 You never know quite who you are going to see but over the years we have seen Fairy Godmother, Captain Hook, Rafiki, Eeyore, Winnie the Pooh, Tigger, Goofy, Max and Chip, and Dale.
 Some of the best interactions we have had are with Captain Hook.
 He can be a bit scary for younger children, but he is great for adults and older kids.
 Tigger is always a whole lot of fun.